John asks: Why do so many people feel lonely, even at church, and can this change?

 ► Families are also becoming smaller, and the percentage of children raised by a single parent or no parent has doubled, from 15% to 31%.
 Source: USA Today May 3, 2017

 3-Our spiritual character yearns for “other-worldly” without the sleight-of-hand.
 The phony prosperity gospel hucksters are taking advantage of lonely and desperate people.
-The world is now inside the church with Jesus words added for justification.
+The world is now inside the church with Jesus words added for justification and “retail feel-good”.
 One must search for a simple and real church body amidst the carnival like atmosphere in Evangelicalism today.

 4-Our pulpits must keep integrity of the scriptures paramount.
 Insecurity and feelings of disconnect are greatly minimized with expository teaching and preaching of the Word.
 Also, away with the one-way lecture.
-Though not at the level of a small bible study class, encourage participation in the worship gathering during the sermon.
+Though not at the level of a small bible study class, encourage participation in the worship gathering during the sermon where appropriate.

 5-Abandon the words, “Contemporary, Traditional and Blended”, for the divisiveness they promote.
 (3 churches in one)